Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Variational Bayes-DAG-GFlowNet

 \subsection{Updating the distribution over mechanism parameters}

 Given the distribution over graphs $q_{\phi}(G)$, we want to find the parameters $\lambda^{\star}$ that maximize \eqref{eq:elbo}.
 To do so, a general recipe would be to apply gradient ascent over $\lambda$ in $\mathrm{ELBO}(\phi, \lambda)$, either for a few steps or until convergence \citep{hoffman2013svi}.
-In some other cases though, we can obtain a closed form of the optimal distribution $q_{\lambda^{\star}}(\theta\mid G)$, such as in linear-Gaussian models.
+In some other cases though, we can obtain a closed form of the optimal distribution $q_{\lambda^{\star}}(\theta\mid G)$, such as in linear Gaussian models.

-We present an example of the closed form update for a linear-Gaussian model here for completeness.
-In the case of a linear-Gaussian model, we can parametrize the mechanism parameters as a $K \times K$ matrix of edges weights, where $\theta_{ij}$ represents the strength of the connection between a parent $X_{i}$ and a child variable $X_{j}$; using this convention, $\theta_{k}$ in \eqref{eq:vb-approximation} corresponds to the $k$th column of this matrix of edge weights.
+We present an example of the closed form update for a linear Gaussian model here for completeness.
+In the case of a linear Gaussian model, we can parametrize the mechanism parameters as a $K \times K$ matrix of edges weights, where $\theta_{ij}$ represents the strength of the connection between a parent $X_{i}$ and a child variable $X_{j}$; using this convention, $\theta_{k}$ in \eqref{eq:vb-approximation} corresponds to the $k$th column of this matrix of edge weights.
 We place a Gaussian prior $\theta_{k} \sim \mathcal{N}(\mu_{0}, \sigma_{0}^{2}I_{K})$ over the edge weights.
 The parameters $\lambda$ of the distribution over mechanism parameters correspond to a collection of $\{(\mu_{k}, \Sigma_{k})\}_{k=1}^{K}$, where for a given causal graph $G$

 In other words, the edge weights $\theta_{k}$ are parametrized by a Gaussian distribution and are then masked based on the parents of $X_{k}$ in $G$.
 Note that the diagonal matrix $D_{k}$ depends on the graph $G$, and therefore the covariance matrix $D_{k}\Sigma_{k}D_{k}$ is only positive semi-definite.
-We show in \cref{app:update-lingauss} that given the distribution over graphs $q_{\phi}(G)$, the optimal parameters $\mu_{k}$ and $\Sigma_{k}$ maximizing \eqref{eq:elbo} have the following closed-form:
+We show in \ref{app:update-lingauss} that given the distribution over graphs $q_{\phi}(G)$, the optimal parameters $\mu_{k}$ and $\Sigma_{k}$ maximizing \eqref{eq:elbo} have the following closed-form: